-Ivory has been long prized and sort after, unfortunately animals have been killed not for food but just for their ivory.
-Even today there is a problem with poaching ivory. ivory is a white very dense material that was once part of an animal, normally considered tusks or teeth, ivory can be found in lots of different creatures from walrus – hippopotamus – Narwhal – Warthog – Sperm Whale and typically elephants all have ivory,
+Ivory has been, prized and sort after for a very long time.
+Unfortunately, animals have been killed not for food but just for their ivory.
+Even today, there is a problem with poaching ivory.
+Ivory is a white dense material that was once part of an animal.
+The parts of the animal that are ivory are considered tusks or teeth.
+Ivory is found, in lots of different creatures from walrus – hippopotamus – Narwhal – Warthog – Sperm Whale and typically elephants all have ivory,

 Ivory has been used in one form or another for hundreds if not thousands of years in decorative arts.
-Just some of the examples are jewellery, inlay in boxes or furniture, piano keys, cutlery, hand held fans, brushes, small card cases books and so much more, you really wouldn’t realise just how much ivory was incorporated in to things especially during the 19th century.
+Just some of the examples are jewelry, inlay in boxes or furniture, piano keys, cutlery, handheld fans, brushes, small card cases books and so much more, you really wouldn’t realize just how much ivory was incorporated into things especially during the 19th century.

 The Chinese have carved ivory for hundreds of years in so many forms, figures, small netsuke, fans they made things like snuff bottles, they used ivory in their garments sometimes as buttons or enhancement, they carved models of ships, dragons even whole villages and so much more.

 We have already looked at some of the things that are made from ivory.
 It is a similar story where items have also been made out of bone and had bone inlaid in boxes and cabinets etc.

 Well, it’s not just ivory or bone you’ve got stimulants such as celluloid and Bakelite and even modern plastic now all designed to simulate ivory.
 This means there’s quite a lot of materials that can all look like ivory.

 It has always been legal in the UK to trade in ivory that predates 1947. however, in April 2018 the UK government said it was going to introduce a ban on all ivory with some exception.